moriel73®’s Altoid Tin Emergency Kit Question

 In Canada, the cold is the biggest issue, and I tend to always carry the means to start fire just in case I get stranded someplace (an unlikely scenario, but it can happen).
 Even if cold isn’t an issue where you are, you should probably keep a firesteel on you just in case.
 If you can get a fire lit, you can cook, frighten animals away, disinfect water… there are a lot of advantages to being able to get a fire lit.

+Perfect for clothing and for medical emergencies.
 You probably already have many around the house that you can use.
-You can see the pattern of choosing small objects that offer situational flexibility whilst not taking up much room here!
+Am sure you already see the pattern of choosing small objects that offer situational flexibility whilst not taking up much room here!

 A good knife is worth its weight in gold and I don’t go anywhere without one.
 You can see the one I carry reviewed here if you’re interested.